-- Park the mower on a level surface with the engine stopped.
+- 1. Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
 If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
-Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - Remove the dipstick and open oil drain valve and drain the oil into a suitable container.
+Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
+Remove the dipstick and open oil drain valve and drain the oil into a suitable container.
 Be sure to allow ample time for complete drainage.

-Dipstick and Oil Fill (View from Above Left Side of Tractor)
+Oil Dipstick/Oil Fill Location (View from Above Left Side of Tractor)